verhovsky/books-futures-explained/src/2_waker_context.md

 ## The Context type

 As the docs state as of now this type only wrapps a `Waker`, but it gives some flexibility for future evolutions of the API in Rust.
-The context can hold task-local storage and provide space for debugging hooks in later iterations.
+The context can for example hold task-local storage and provide space for debugging hooks in later iterations.

 ## Understanding the `Waker`